Causes of the American Civil War

 Robert E. Lee also had very strong family ties to the South, and many of his relatives served in the Confederate Army: Major General George Washington Custis Lee (graduated first in West Point class of 1854), eldest son of Robert E. Lee and Mary Anne Custis Lee; General William Henry Fitzhugh Lee, second son of Robert E. Lee and Mary Anne Custis Lee; Captain Robert Edward Lee, Jr., youngest son of Robert E. Lee and Mary Anne Custis Lee, and the sixth of their seven children; General Fitzhugh Lee, nephew of Robert E. Lee; Brigadier General Edwin Gray Lee, second cousin of Robert E. Lee.

-No one has ever proven secession to be either constitutional or unconstitutional.
+"No one has ever proven secession to be either constitutional or unconstitutional.
 The question never reached the United States Supreme Court, which would be the only lawful arbiter.
-The outcome of the Civil War did decide that secession was not lawful AT THAT TIME, in that it was tried and it failed to succeed.
+The outcome of the Civil War did decide that secession was not lawful AT THAT TIME, in that it was tried and it failed to secede.
 If it is tried again and this time the attempt is successful, then it will be "lawful" for the time being.
 But in the end, only a court decision can decide the matter.
-It is pretty ambiguous.
-(This excerpt is from a letter William C. Davis wrote to me and the caps and quotations are his). secede secession
+It is pretty ambiguous."
+Excerpt from a letter that Historian William C. Davis wrote to me and the emphasis, caps and quotations, belong to him.

 Jack is the senior consultant for 52 episodes of the History Channel's "Civil War Journal" (A&E Television Networks).
 Davis has twice been nominated for the Pulitzer Prize in History and is the only three-time winner of the Jefferson Davis Award given for book-length works on Confederate history.

 Recommended Reading: Lincoln and Chief Justice Taney: Slavery, Secession, and the President's War Powers, by James F. Simon (Simon & Schuster) (Hardcover).
-Review From Publishers Weekly: This surprisingly taut and gripping book by NYU law professor Simon (What Kind of Nation) examines the limits of presidential prerogative during the Civil War.
+Publishers Weekly: This surprisingly taut and gripping book by NYU law professor Simon (What Kind of Nation) examines the limits of presidential prerogative during the Civil War.
 Lincoln and Supreme Court Chief Justice Roger Taney saw eye to eye on certain matters; both, for example, disliked slavery.
 But beginning in 1857, when Lincoln criticized Taney's decision in the Dred Scott case, the pair began to spar.
 They diverged further once Lincoln became president when Taney insisted that secession was constitutional and preferable to bloodshed, and blamed the Civil War on Lincoln.
 In 1861, Taney argued that Lincoln's suspension of habeas corpus was illegal.
 This holding was, Simon argues, "a clarion call for the president to respect the civil liberties of American citizens."
 Continued below...

 In an 1862 group of cases, Taney joined a minority opinion that Lincoln lacked the authority to order the seizure of Southern ships.
 Had Taney had the chance, suggests Simon, he would have declared the Emancipation Proclamation unconstitutional; he and Lincoln agreed that the Constitution left slavery up to individual states, but Lincoln argued that the president's war powers trumped states' rights.
 Simon's focus on Lincoln and Taney makes for a dramatic, charged narrative—and the focus on presidential war powers makes this historical study extremely timely.